 McKenna was born in Connellsville, Pennsylvania.
-With his parents, both first generation Irish Americans, McKenna traveled the United States, as the family frequently relocated for his father’s work as a civil engineer.
+With his parents, both first-generation Irish Americans, McKenna traveled to the United States, as the family frequently relocated for his father’s work as a civil engineer.
 Jerry and Gail live in Texas and have five grown children and eleven grandchildren.

 Jerry is most proud of his Irish heritage.
 The McKennas emigrated from County Monaghan in 1840, and his paternal grandmother, Julia Hickey, was born in Cullen, County Cork, and came to America in 1873.
 His mother’s family came from Ballyhale, County Kilkenny, and arrived in Baltimore in 1887.
 Over the past thirty-five years, Jerry has made over 40 trips to Ireland to visit family and friends.
 He told Irish America, “If Gail and I make no other trips during the year, we always manage a visit to Ireland.
 This year we took our granddaughter, Heather, with us.
 We covered over 1,000 miles and twenty-six of the 32 counties.
 Exhausting, but fun.”

 Jerry has produced over 200 sculptures that are displayed at universities, parks, churches, and museums.
 You can take a stroll around Notre Dame with Jerry to see some of the 25 sculptures he created for the university.
 To learn more about Jerry visit JerryMcKennaStudio.com.